christophhagen/CryptoKit25519/README.md

 #### Public Keys

 Public keys are used to verify signatures.
+Public keys can be created from a private key:

 ````swift
 let publicKey = privateKey.publicKey